alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 regulations, can affect the operations of a payroll department, as the requirement to comply with the new or amended legislation must be satisfied.

-Legislation determines what the rules are, while regulations determine how the rules are to be applied.
+It is important to note the difference between legislation and regulatio. **Legislation** determines what the rules are, while **regulations** determine how the rules are to be applied.

 The methods for calculating income tax deductions are specified by the federal government through regulations.

     *Example:*